 Scottish & Newcastle acquired Courage in 1995 to become the largest brewer in Britain.

 The United States represented the largest market for Newcastle Brown Ale by 2001, with annual sales of over 300,000 hectolitres.
 However sales in Britain were “well down”, according to a Scottish & Newcastle executive.

 The Tyne Brewery was closed in May 2005.
 Production of Newcastle Brown Ale was relocated to the Federation Brewery in nearby Dunston, Gateshead.

 Newcastle Brown Ale was among the top fifty highest-selling beers in the United States in 2006.

 Bottling of Newcastle Brown Ale was relocated to the John Smith’s Brewery in Tadcaster, North Yorkshire, from 2007.

-The Federation Brewery was closed in May 2010, and Newcastle Brown Ale production was relocated to the John Smith’s Brewery.
+Heineken closed the Federation Brewery in May 2010, and production of Newcastle Brown Ale was relocated to the John Smith’s Brewery.

 Caramel, used to darken and flavour Newcastle Brown Ale since its inception, was replaced with roasted malt from 2015, amid United States health concerns.